 Incognito was established to provide a rarely seen insight into the finance industry.
 It has been developed to shine a laser beam on some of the largest financial institutions that operate within Australia.
 When are they playing fair or foul?
-This insight comes direct from the insiders, people that work daily in the trenches for these organisations, and as such subscribers will never know the source of information.
+This insight comes directly from the insiders, people that work daily in the trenches for these organisations, and as such subscribers will never know the source of information.

 The contributors are taking risks so that you don’t have to.
-The Incognito team want subscribers to be aware of a potential “conflicts of interest” when reviewing finance offers or just corporate media statements.
+The Incognito team wants subscribers to be aware of potential “conflicts of interest” when reviewing finance offers or just corporate media statements.
 As Flight Centre has been revealed – the “best deal” offered may be best for them – but not you.

 This idea culminated in the development of a short, sharp and entertaining daily economic update.
-It is designed to be no more than an entertaining 2 minute read whilst sitting in the reception area waiting for you meeting.
+It is designed to be no more than an entertaining 2 minute read whilst sitting in the reception area waiting for your meeting.

 To supplement the daily updates, Incognito creates a plethora of educational style blogs and vlogs on the back of interviews with “undisclosed” financial professionals.
 We want their personal opinions – un-filtered.

-Warning (and not the last one) – this site is not designed to push an agenda.
+Warning (and not the last one), this site is not designed to push an agenda.
 A subscriber needs to apply a level of critical literacy to all content published by Incognito.